glowingstone124/glowingstone124/README.md

 # `this.getMyself()` -->
 my email: hanserofficial@outlook.com

-i am ``glowingstone124``, born in 2009, currently studying preparatory course in SUES, and actively looking for a undergraduate degree in NUS UCB and other Universities.
+I am Glowingstone124, born in 2009, currently enrolled in a preparatory course at SUES, and actively seeking an undergraduate degree at NUS, UCB, or other prestigious universities.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=glowingstone124&count_private=true&theme=cobalt&show_icons=true)

-# `this.getWhatICanDo()` -->
+# `My Skills` -->
 Java for nearly 6 years, and 2 years in Kotlin/JVM and KotlinMultiplatform with Compose.

 Nearly 1 yr of Rust, 2 years JavaScript & TS but I don't like them at all.